Digital-Identity-Labs/shintdb/README.md

 Uses the official Postgresql image (Alpine version) plus https://github.com/mrts/docker-postgresql-multiple-databases

+We use this for integration testing a group of backend services running in Docker containers - having one database container per service seems excessive.

-Not supported by us in any way - shared in case it might be useful.
+Not supported by us in any way: shared as a public repo just in case it might be useful.